feilongbk/descartes-soft-eng-khoi-nguyen/QUICK_REPORT.md

 2. USGS has, apparently, a mechanism to prevent abusive usage of their API (slow down or temporary block requests from specific
    IPs).
 That might explain why some requests might take much time.
 (Usage of distance in the query might be another reason)
-3. When the network connection is unstable, directly getting data from public API is not a good choice, especially for simulation of large portfolio of policies/contracts (in the reinsurance case, a portfolio can contain many thousands contracts/treaties, I do not know the typical number of policies in the case of index-based insurance)
+3. When the network connection is unstable, directly getting data from public API is not a good choice, especially for simulation of large portfolio of policies/contracts.

 ####So by curiosity I have also tried to study another data providing strategy, that is collecting the historical data and store in a database, and run an automated process to update events and modifications at USGS on a daily basis (using a parameters named updatedafter).
 In the simulation we will request from the local database/ or an in-house data API.